digitalbazaar/did-method-key/README.md

 #### Getting the DID Document from key id

-You can also use a `.get()` to retrieve an individual key, if you know it's id already (this is useful for constructing `documentLoader`s for JSON-LD Signature libs, and the resulting key does include the appropriate `@context`).
+You can also use a `.get()` to retrieve an individual key, if you know its id already (this is useful for constructing `documentLoader`s for JSON-LD Signature libs, and the resulting key does include the appropriate `@context`).